BenOvermyer/benovermyer.com/content/resume/index.md

 _July 2021 to present_

-I help the digital banking company Apiture build a modern platform to make its services highly available and highly performant.
-As a tech lead on the Platform Engineering team, I architect systems, mentor junior engineers, build complex components of the platform, and lead a small group of platform engineers.
+I help build and design the platform that underlies Apiture's services.
+I abstract away the AWS and Docker infrastructure so that developers can build for the platform and not need to understand infrastructure themselves.
+As a tech lead, I lead a team of platform engineers of varying skill levels and personalities towards this end.
+Often I wear multiple hats - architect, coder, mentor, troubleshooter, sounding board, and others.

 ## DevOps Consultant at Solution Design Group